dstrande/sci-streak/README.md

 v006 - Added ability to change between two traces/plots (also changed the data files to allow this).

 v007 - stylesheet/color changes.
 Added ROI plot for decay (Now two roi plots are on the bottom).
+Organize into main.py and modules in /gui/

 ## Modules